The Day of the Triffids (2009 TV series): Production notes

 In November 2008, it was announced that the BBC had commissioned Power and Prodigy Pictures to produce a new version of the story; the drama was screened on 28 and 29 December 2009, starring Dougray Scott as Bill Masen, Joely Richardson as Jo Playton, Brian Cox as Dennis Masen, Vanessa Redgrave as Durrant, Eddie Izzard as Torrence, Jason Priestley as Coker, Jenn Murray as Susan, Ewen Bremner as Walter Strange, Shane Taylor as Osman, Troy Glasgow as Troy, Adam Sinclair as Ashdown, Lizzie Hopley as Hilda and Julia Joyce as Imogen.
 It was produced by Michael Preger, Stephen Smallwood and directed by Nick Copus (EastEnders, The 4400).
 The script was by Patrick Harbinson, who has also written episodes of the British dramas Soldier Soldier and Heartbeat, and the American series ER and Law & Order.

 Filming locations

 Cobstone Windmill at Ibstone, Buckinghamshire appears briefly as Masen approaches the village where he meets Susan and Imogen.
 Masen then descends Cobstone Hill into Turville where the scenes in which he meets Susan and Imogen were filmed.
 The two girls are seen living at the Bull & Butcher, the public house of the same name in Turville.
 Shirning, the house used by Bill Masen's father, is Groombridge Place near Tunbridge Wells in Kent.
 This location was earlier used in the 2005 production of Pride and Prejudice.
 The scenes based in a religious community were filmed at the Hospital of St Cross in Winchester.

-The pub which Coker and his team take over is The Cockpit which is on St Andrew's Hill in the St Pauls area of London.
+The scenes in a pub taken over by Coker and his team were filmed at The Cockpit, St Andrew's Hill, near St Paul's Cathedral, London.